sds-smith/assemble_the_jams_3/README.md

 [![video link](http://img.youtube.com/vi/vI-VfJhfXq4/0.jpg)](http://www.youtube.com/watch?v=vI-VfJhfXq4)

-You can try out the app at https://assemblethejams.netlify.app
+Or, you can try out the live app for yourself at https://assemblethejams.netlify.app (feel free to add it to your mobile home screen - or your desktop - for the full PWA experience).

 ## Project overview

-Assemble the Jams 3.0 builds on version 2.0 with several key improvements ([read about version 2.0 here](https://github.com/sds-smith/assemble_the_jams_2/blob/master/README.md)).
+Assemble the Jams 3.0 builds on its predecessor with several key improvements ([read about version 2.0 here](https://github.com/sds-smith/assemble_the_jams_2/blob/master/README.md)).

   * **Removal of 'auth wall'**
     * In previous versions, the user was faced with a sign-in page immediately upon opening the app, and was required to authenticate with their Spotify Premium account before using any of its features.